 - organ (n.)

-Applied vaguely in late Old English to musical instruments; sense narrowed by late 14c. to the musical instrument now known by that name (involving pipes supplied with wind by a bellows and worked by means of keys), though Augustine (c.400) knew this as a specific sense of Latin organa.
+Applied vaguely in late Old English to musical instruments; by late 14c. the sense of the word (used in both singular and plural form) narrowed to the musical instrument now known by that name (involving pipes supplied with wind by a bellows and worked by means of keys), though Augustine (c.
+400) knew this as a specific sense of Latin organa.
 The meaning "body part adapted to a certain function" is attested from late 14c., from a Medieval Latin sense of Latin organum.
 Organist is first recorded 1590s; organ-grinder is attested from 1806.